altanner/graphical-data-apps/site-build/content/posts/01requirements.md

 ### Your experience
 We try to be as inclusive as possible regarding your coding level, but to get the most out of this course, you should have:
-* experience of Python to an intermediate level; for example, you should understand **functions, conditionals, modules and loops**.
+* experience of Python to an intermediate level; for example, you should understand **functions, conditionals, loops and modules**.
 If you have attended any of our [courses](https://milliams.com/courses/data_analysis_python/) on [data analysis](https://milliams.com/courses/applied_data_analysis/), you will be ready to approach this course.
 * at least a little experience of the [`pandas`](https://pandas.pydata.org/) library.
 * [**Anaconda Navigator**](https://www.anaconda.com/products/distribution) installed.
 Alternatively, if you feel comfortable working in another IDE (for example [**VS Code**](https://code.visualstudio.com/Download) or [**PyCharm**](https://www.jetbrains.com/pycharm/), you are welcome to use those).
 * a little experience of using the [command line](https://alleetanner.github.io/intro-to-command-line/) is useful, but not essential.

 ### Getting set up
-Before we begin, we will need to create a new environment.
-To make this easy, download [this `environment.yml`]() file (just a list of the dependencies, in a format understood by `conda`, Anaconda's package manager.
+Before we begin, we will need to create a new **environment** (see the glossary above for a definition!).
+We can do this using this pre-made [`environment.yml`]() file (it contains a list of the libraries we need, in a format understood by `conda`, Anaconda's package manager).
 If you are interested, or you need to do things manually, the libraries this installs are:

 - `numpy` - provides [numerical and mathematics tools](https://numpy.org/),
 - `pandas` - allows us to [organise data into powerful formats](https://pandas.pydata.org/), most notably the dataframe,